aszecsei/catlang/docs/native-types.md

 }
 ```

-If a user wishes to force-unwrap an optional value, they can use the `!` operation to do so.
+If a user wishes to force-unwrap an optional value, they can use the null-forgiving (`!`) operation to do so.
 This is not recommended as it may lead to null-pointer exceptions.

 ```catlang
 const myPrint = (num: int?) -> {